Farravid/obsidian-vault/Perf & Hotspot Linux fuego emoji.md

 Use this command after building with debug in order to generate the data for **hotspot**: perf record --call-graph dwarf ./your_elf

+the comand sudo dmesg -w is useful for seeing the tty of a usb connected